USD ($)

 Routing Table Entries

-There are two main ways of updating a routing table in networking:
+There are two main ways of inserting entries in a routing table:

-1. Routing Information Protocol (RIP): RIP protocol is a distance-vector protocol that uses hop count as its metric, with a maximum limit of 15 hops.
+1. Routing Information Protocol (RIP): It is a distance-vector protocol that uses hop count as its metric, with a maximum limit of 15 hops.
 It is simple to configure and suitable for small networks.

 2. Open Shortest Path First (OSPF): OSPF is a link-state protocol that uses different methods to determine the best path based on various metrics, including bandwidth.
 OSPF is scalable and efficient for larger networks.